NullPointerDeveloper/Notes/Other/Epilepsy.md

 - Tonic - when muscles tense up.
 - Clonic - when muscles convulse repeatedly.
 - Atonic - when you go limp.
-- Muoclonic - quick jerky rapid type of movements.
+- Myoclonic - quick jerky rapid type of movements.
 - Absence - when you stare and zone out, usually don't remember what was going on.

 ## Epileptic Spasms

 We don't know the mechanism of how this happens in particular.

-### Types of epileptic seizures
+### Types of epileptic spasms

-- Benign rolandic spasms -
+- Benign Rolandic spasms -
 - West syndrome -
 - Lennux-Gastaut syndrome - multiple seizures every day, almost impossible to control.